 142 – Support payments received

-If you made support payments that you deducted on line 225 of your income tax return for a previous year, but an amount was repaid to you in 2017 further to a court order, the repayment may be subject to a tax adjustment.
-Enter it on line 142 and see “Tax adjustment” in the instructions for line 443.
+If you made support payments that you deducted on line 225 of your income tax return for a previous year, but an amount was repaid to you in 2021 further to a court order, the repayment may be subject to a tax adjustment.
+Enter the repayment on line 142 and see “Tax adjustment” in the instructions for line 443.

 In general, child support paid under a written agreement entered into or a judgment rendered after April 30, 1997, cannot be deducted by the person who made the payments and does not have to be included in the income of the person who received them.

-On line 2 of Work Chart 142, enter the non-taxable amount of support that you should have received for 1997 through 2016 but had not received by December 31, 2016.
-If you completed Work Chart 142 in 2016 and the amount on line 5 was negative, that is the amount you must enter on line 2 of Work Chart 142 for 2017.
+On line 2 of Work Chart 142, enter the non-taxable amount of support that you should have received for 1997 through 2020 but had not received by December 31, 2020.
+If you completed Work Chart 142 in 2020 and the amount on line 5 was negative, enter that amount on line 2 of Work Chart 142 for 2021.

-For more information, consult the brochure The Tax Effects of Separation and Divorce (IN-128-V).
+For more information, see brochure IN-128-V, The Tax Effects of Separation and Divorce.